codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 An alternative way of authentication is to use a [Google service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 In that case download the JSON file locally that represent the key and paste its contents in the *JSON config* field.

 For more information see the [official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

+### Connecting an S3 bucket

+For AWS, create an S3 bucket as explained in the documentation from the [GUI](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) or the [CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html).
+Then once you have the Access and Secret keys, enter an arbitrary name for your integration and paste the following JSON segment into the integration field:

+{% highlight json %}
+{% raw %}
+{
+ "accessKeyId": "MY-OWN-ACCESS-KEY",
+ "secretAccessKey": "MY-OWN-SECRET-KEY"
+}
+{% endraw %}
+{% endhighlight %}

+Then click save to apply settings.

 ## Producing Allure test reports from Codefresh pipelines